nagaraju-developer/Aws_Resource_Daily_Report/README.md

    Modify the script (`report.sh`) as needed to customize its behavior.
 You can specify the output file location if desired.
 By default, the report is saved to `aws_report.txt`.

 3. **Setup the Cronjob**
+    It will be executed daily and Generate the report

+If you would like to contribute to this Script, you can follow these steps:

+🍴 Fork the repository and create a new branch for your feature or bug fix.

+✏️ Make your modifications and ensure they are working as expected.

+💾 Commit your changes and push them to your forked repository.

+🔀 Open a pull request, providing a clear description of your changes and the problem they solve.

+We welcome any contributions, including bug fixes, new features, and improvements.

+🎉 Let's collaborate and make this script even better! 🚀

+Please let me know if there's anything else I can assist you with!